Alex-Dinu/Demo-Code/README.md

 ## Technologies and tools
 ### Architecture
 Although the solution is not strictly [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), it does implement the basic principles.
-I did take some shortcuts in order to make it easier to follow and try it out.
+I did take some shortcuts in order to make it easier to follow the code and try it out.
+One of the rules of CA is a strict direction of data flow and to use interfaces when communicating the opposite direction.

+One way to implement these rules, is to use 3rd prty packages that reduce the amount of code you have to write.
+An example of such a package is documented below (Automapper).

 ## .NET Core
 ### Tools and packages
 #### Logger
+Microsoft introduced ILogger to help us log information.
+There are numerous other 3rd party packages that extend ILOgger and add additional functionality.
 I use [Serilog](https://serilog.net/) in order to help me log information and errors in JSON format in a daily rolling file with a max size.

 The Infrastructure.Log project does it all.
 It is referenced by each project that requires to log something.
 I set up some properties in Startup.cs in a private AddSerilogServices() method.
 We are also loading the class as scoped.
 The reason being is that it also generates a unique ID for each http request, so when we log the events and errors, we can easily search by the ID and order by the date so we can see a complete picture of a specific request.
 You can vew the code [here](https://github.com/Alex-Dinu/Demo-Code/blob/master/Infrastructure.Log/DataLogger.cs).

+Serilog has a rich number of supporting packages.
 The following NugetPackages are used:

  - Serilog.Exceptions which makes it easier to log exceptions and their properties.
  - Serilog.Settings.Configuration is used to read some configuration settings